buka/go-freenect/README.md

 Current Status
 --------------
-Video and depth acquistion working - see tests.
-Motor/tilt not working correctly.
-Tested on Linux x64.
+Video (RGB, others untested) and depth acquistion working.
+Motor and tilt work as well, please see test case for how to use Refresh().
+FWIW, the tests are really more like samples at this point - I recognize this...

+There is no formal notion of errors at this point.
+Usually upon failure the value returned is coming directly from libfreenect.

+Developed and tested on

 Getting Started
 ---------------